awsdocs/ec2-image-builder-user-guide/doc_source/security-iam-awsmanpol.md

 + **Amazon SNS** – Write permissions are granted for any Amazon SNS topic in the account\.
 + **Systems Manager** – Access is granted for Image Builder to list Systems Manager commands and their invocations, instance information, inventory entries and automation execution statuses\.
 Image Builder can also send automation signals, and stop automation exeuctions for any resource in your account\.

-  Image Builder is able to issue run command invocations to any instance that is tagged `"Created By": "EC2 Image Builder"` for the following script files: `AWS-RunPowerShellScript`, `AWS-RunShellScript`, or `AWSEC2-RunSysprep`\.
+  Image Builder is able to issue run command invocations to any instance that is tagged `"CreatedBy": "EC2 Image Builder"` for the following script files: `AWS-RunPowerShellScript`, `AWS-RunShellScript`, or `AWSEC2-RunSysprep`\.
 Image Builder is able to start an Systems Manager automation execution in your account for automation documents where the name starts with `ImageBuilder`\.

   Image Builder is also able to create or delete State Manager associations for any instance in your account, as long as the association document is `AWS-GatherSoftwareInventory`, and to create the Systems Manager service\-linked role in your account\.
 For more information about the Image Builder service\-linked role, see [Using service\-linked roles for EC2 Image Builder](image-builder-service-linked-role.md)\.
 + **AWS STS** – Access is granted for Image Builder to assume roles named **EC2ImageBuilderDistributionCrossAccountRole** from your account to any account where the Trust policy on the role permits it\.
 This is used for cross\-account image distribution\.